Biggest fall! Paytm tops the list of IPOs with worst losses on listing day

 In a decade, even the next worst performers on the list had a lesser fall of about 10 per cent compared to Paytm.

-Amongst IPOs with an issue size of more than Rs 1,000 crore, Coffee Day Enterprises Ltd fell by 17.6 per cent in Oct 2015, followed by Reliance Power Ltd, which fell by 17.2 per cent in Jan 2008, ICICI Securities Ltd fell by 14.4 per cent on debut in March 2018, and Cairn India fell by 14.1 per cent in 2006, as per capital market data platform primarydatabase.com.
+Amongst IPOs with an issue size of more than Rs 1,000 crore, Coffee Day Enterprises Ltd fell by 17.6 per cent in Oct 2015, followed by Reliance Power Ltd, which fell by 17.2 per cent in Jan 2008, ICICI Securities Ltd fell by 14.4 per cent on debut in March 2018, and Cairn India fell by 14.1 per cent in 2006, as per capital market data platform primedatabase.com.

 According to IPO data of Chittorgarh.com, which is the financial platform of Chittorgarh Infotech Pvt Ltd, this is the worst listing-day performance for a mainboard IPO -- IPOs for large companies, with a minimum post-issue paid-up capital of Rs 10 crore in a decade.